 Other than the above, there are currently no other laws or regulations on data privacy.

-From May 2018, the Netherlands are subject to the General Data Protection Regulation (GDPR), which introduces significant new obligations and onerous sanctions for employers.
-In general, GDPR aims at empowering individuals (including temporary employees, job applicants, contractors, trainees and other workers) with regard to controlling the use of their personal data and at harmonising the data protection legislation across the EU.
+From May 2018, the country is subject to the General Data Protection Regulation (GDPR), which introduces significant new obligations and onerous sanctions for employers.
+In general, the GDPR aims at empowering individuals (including temporary employees, job applicants, contractors, trainees and other workers) with regard to controlling the use of their personal data and at harmonizing the data protection legislation across the EU.

-The National Information Technology Development Agency has published Data Protection Guidelines, 2019 which safeguard the rights of natural persons to data privacy.
+The National Information Technology Development Agency published the Nigeria Data Protection Regulation, 2019 which safeguards the rights of natural persons to data privacy.

 Notification to the employee is required.
 An obligation to notify the Data Inspectorate may apply.
 Significant restrictions on monitoring and control of employees.
 Special provisions apply for transmission of data outside the EEA.

-There are no clear laws in Oman comparable with those in the US or Europe concerning the handling and transmission of employees' personal information.
-However, the Electronic Transactions Law, RD 69/2008 (''ETL'') provides for the protection of personal data and regulates the transfer of personal data outside of Oman.
+There are no clear laws in Oman comparable to those in the US or Europe concerning the handling and transmission of employees' personal information.
+However, the Electronic Transactions Law, RD 69/2008 (ETL) provides for the protection of personal data and regulates the transfer of personal data outside of Oman.

 It is advisable to seek prior written consent from employees to the processing of their personal data to the extent necessary to overcome the various privacy protections set out in the applicable civil and criminal laws.

-Since May 2018, Portugal is subject to the General Data Protection Regulation, which will introduced significant new obligations and onerous sanctions for employers.
-A local privacy law under GDPR has not been enacted yet.
+Since May 2018, Portugal is subject to the General Data Protection Regulation (GDPR), which introduced significant new obligations and onerous sanctions for employers.

 On November 2016, Qatar issued a new data protection law No. 13 of 2016 on Protection of Personal Data Privacy (Data Protection Law).
 Businesses must take action to protect the privacy of personal data or risk fines of up to QAR 5 million.
 Some of the key features of the new law are: